 8. Las Arras — the Gold Coins

 Colombian weddings generally follow a Catholic ceremony, as it is the predominant religion in the country.
-One of the most well-known wedding traditions in Colombia is the gold coins.
-During the ceremony, the priest will bless 13 gold coins, which symbolize Jesus and the 12 Apostles.
+One of the most well-known wedding traditions in Colombia, las arras involves 13 gold coins that are blessed and exchanged during the ceremony, which symbolize Jesus and the 12 Apostles.

 After the blessing, the priest will hand over the coins to the groom, who will then give them to the bride.
 This act metaphorically represents “what’s mine is now yours,” and symbolizes the groom’s readiness to care and provide for his bride.